ODINN-SciML/MassBalanceMachine/README.md

 Global machine learning glacier mass balance modelling can assimilate all glaciological and remote sensing data sources.

 ## Project Structure
-- The ```mbm``` folder contains the scripts for the following processes:
-  - The ```data-processing``` folder contains scripts for preprocessing and cleaning the glaciological stake measurement data before it is explored, visualised, and fed into the machine-learning model.
-    - **Note: please be aware that all scripts should be run manually, each with its input and output file.
-The location of these files should be adjusted to your environment, desired location, and file names. **

-- Please read the ```README.md``` files in each folder for more information about using the scripts and installation processes.
+- ```mbm``` contains the most important scripts, classes, and notebooks for the MassBalanceMachine project.
+New users can use these files to get started and can add their own files to meet their needs.
+- ```regions``` contains MassBalanceMachine instances for different regions in the world.
+If the region you are interested in is not in this list you can, with a pull request, add this to the repository.
+Please make sure you do not upload any data files.
+  - ```iceland```

 ## Contribution Guidelines

-The MassBalanceMachine project is an open-source project.
+The MassBalanceMachine project is an open-source community project.